 “Scotland has islands?”

-The Scottish islands are made of four major groupings, Shetland, Orkney, the Outer Hebrides, and the Inner Hebrides.
+The islands in Scotland are made of four major groupings, Shetland, Orkney, the Outer Hebrides, and the Inner Hebrides.
 Between them, they have an amazing array of beautiful scenery, wildlife, and ancient history.

 I’ve included the islands of Scotland I’ve managed to visit so far, plus the recommendation of some fellow Scottish and Scotland-loving travel bloggers.
 As I continue to tick more off, I’ll add further information to the guide.